lorenliu13/StormLab/Readme.md

 		`python src/cesm2_random_storms/random_rainfall_simulation/rainstorm_rainfall_simulation.py`

-6. The other codes requires a complete dataset to process and are not shown as examples here.
+6. The other codes require a complete dataset to process and do not support example run.

 ## Code details:
 The detailed code structure and functions are as follows: